 I would like to leave a legacy to The Courtauld Institute of Art.
 How do I do this?

 When writing a will it is important to seek professional advice.
 This website provides a step-by-step guide on what to consider when writing your will and how to leave a legacy to The Courtauld Institute of Art.

 Although it is possible to write a will without a solicitor's help, this is generally not advisable as there are various legal formalities you need to follow to make sure that your will is valid.

 Without the help of an expert, there's a real risk you could make a mistake, which could cause problems for your family and friends after your death.

-When including a legacy to The Courtauld Institute of Art Fund it is very important to include our full name, including the word ‘Fund’, our registered charity number 288509 and the correct registered address:
+When including a legacy to The Courtauld Institute of Art it is very important to include our full name, our exempt charity reference XR60596 and the correct registered address:

 The Courtauld Institute of Art

 The Courtauld Institute of Art is an exempt charity under the Exempt Charities Order 2002.
 Her Majesty’s Revenue and Customs have accepted that The Courtauld Institute of Art is a charity for tax purposes under the reference XR60596.
 This means your gift will be exempt from inheritance tax.

 I’d like to restrict my legacy to a specific area of The Courtauld’s work (for example a particular research project or the conservation of a particular painting).
 How can I do this?